google-deepmind/mujoco/doc/XMLreference.rst

 :el-prefix:`actuator/` |-| **motor** (*)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This and the next three elements are the :ref:`Actuator shortcuts <CActuator>` discussed earlier.
+This and the next three elements are the :ref:`Actuator shortcuts <CActShortcuts>` discussed earlier.
 When a such shortcut is encountered, the parser creates a :el:`general` actuator and sets its dynprm, gainprm and biasprm attributes to the internal defaults shown above, regardless of any default settings.
 It then adjusts dyntype, gaintype and biastype depending on the shortcut, parses any custom attributes (beyond the common ones), and translates them